miso-lims/walkthroughs/tutorial-detailed-samples.md

    the barcode on your worksheet. <img src="pics/blue_pencil.png">
 1. Click _Save_.

-Upon successful save, a green status will show at the top that says "Saved 4 items.".
+Upon successful save, a green status bar will show at the top that says "Saved 4 items.".

 ## 3.4 Creating Aliquots